 At present, the majority of timesheet templates are manual instead of automatic.
 While they might use some handy equations to get to your end timesheet faster, they don’t solve the main problem with timesheets that costs businesses thousands of dollars each year.

-When you create a manual timesheet:
+When you use a manual timesheet template:

 Automated timesheets can make a world of difference to overworked, burned-out teams who want to focus on the job they were hired to do – instead of admin.
 It dramatically reduces the inaccuracies of human error, and frees up more time for meaningful productive work.